ml-for-nlp/SVMs/README.md

     python3 classification.py --C=100 --kernel=poly --degree=5

+You will need to use a suitable split for training and testing your system.
 The program will ask you to choose how many training instances you want to use for each class.
 E.g.:

     class1 has 787 documents.
 How many do you want for training?
 400 class2 has 415 documents.
 How many do you want for training?
 100

 We then get the output of the SVM, the score over the test data.

-### Inspecting the number of support vectors

-Run the classifier with different kernels and notice the difference in number of support vectors selected by the classifier (that is the *nSV* value in the output).
+You can run the classifier with different kernels over your preprocessed data.
+Note the difference in number of support vectors selected by the classifier (that is the *nSV* value in the output).
 What do you conclude?

-### Understanding the effect of class distribution

-Try and play with the number of documents you use for training in each class.
-What do you notice?
-Is that what you expected?

 ### Understanding your feature set

 What are your results like?
 Too bad?
 Too good?
+Let's try to understand the behaviour of the system...

+First, what happens when you change the number of features in *output\_top\_tf\_idfs.py*?
+Pay attention to your *recall* (the number of 'retained documents' at the end of running *mk_doc_vectors*, which shows the proportion of the dataset for which a vector could be built using the features at our disposal.

-Go and look at your feature set in *data/vocab_file.txt*.
+Second, go and look at your feature set in *data/vocab_file.txt*.
 Is everything as it should be?

-What happens when you change the number of features in *output\_top\_tf\_idfs.py*?
-Do you now see why you are getting the kind of results you're seeing?
-Pay attention to your *recall* (the number of 'retained documents' at the end of running *mk_doc_vectors*, which shows the proportion of the dataset for which a vector could be built using the features at our disposal.
+(For this part of the exercise, it may be easier to run your pipeline on words than ngrams.)

+Try to manually change the content of *data/vocab_file.txt* to what you think might be an appropriate feature set.
+What changes?

 ### Open-ended project

-Change your feature set to have more sensible results...
-You can split the work between yourselves and implement / test different possible ideas.
+Have a look at the original paper for the data used in this practical and check which type of features were actually used in the experiments.
+Try to implement yourself some of their solutions.